AlanShaw-GitHub/website/content/home/experience.md

   date_start = "2019-07-07"
   date_end = "2019-09-14"
   description = """
-  I am advised by professor Kai-Wei Chang and Cho-Jui Hsieh in Compute Science College at UCLA conducting experiments about adversarial attack.
+  I am advised by professor Kai-Wei Chang and Cho-Jui Hsieh of the Compute Science College at UCLA to conduct experiments about adversarial attack.
   """

 [[experience]]